Learn how to make Strawberry Cupcakes with Strawberry Cream Cheese Frosting with real strawberries from scratch without using strawberry Jello.

 Do you listen to Pandora radio?
 If you’re not familiar with it, it’s a website where you can listen to free music with some commercial breaks.
 There are so many channels you can choose, there is something for everyone.
 I didn’t start using Pandora until I started working from home as it can get pretty quiet when playing around in the kitchen.
 Recently I’ve been listening to the Pitch Perfect channel that my friend Courtney mentioned.
 In addition to the songs from the movie, Pandora also plays similar songs that it thinks I might like.
 I’ve gained a few new favorites, including Madilyn Bailey’s Titanium cover (so much better than the original!) and acapella versions of songs I didn’t really care for in the first place.
 However, sometimes Pandora goes crazy and gives me songs that no way in a million years would I listen to; I can’t click on the thumbs down fast enough and just want to scratch out my ear drums.
 I think if you listen to one channel for too long (i.e. all morning), it runs out of good songs to play.

-For the frosting, it’s important that you follow the directions and cook the strawberries down enough to equal 3 tablespoons; otherwise, your frosting will be too runny.
+For the cream cheese frosting, it’s important you follow the directions and cook the strawberries down enough to equal 3 tablespoons; otherwise, your frosting will be too runny.
 Yes, you will actually need to measure it and keep cooking until it’s 3 tablespoons.
 Please trust me on this.
 Speaking of runny, my kitchen was really warm thanks to a broken air conditioner, so I chilled the frosting for 15 minutes before piping.
 You may or may not need to do this step, depending on the temperature of your kitchen.
 Use your best judgment.

 60 minPrep Time